-- International supply disruption: Supply disruptions arising outside of New Zealand can result in a spike in the global oil price—affecting the domestic economy.
+- International supply disruptions: disruptions arising outside of New Zealand that result in a spike in the global oil price resulting in damage to New Zealand’s economy.

-On 30 October 2012, MBIE released a discussion paper for public consultation that investigated a range of proposals to improve oil security in New Zealand.
-The proposals contained in the discussion document were derived from the commissioned reports, and through discussions with selected stakeholders.
+On 30 October 2012 MBIE released a discussion paper for public consultation on a range of proposals to improve oil security in New Zealand.
+These proposals were developed based on the finding of the reports, and from discussions with stakeholders.